paetling/pytest_examples/README.md

 4. Create a custom pytest fixture that gives you a class instance so that you do not have to manually create it in all tests.
 Change one of your tests to use it.
 Make a PR.
 5. Add a class for testing the get_current_time method.
 Ensure you use the [pytest-freezegun](https://pypi.org/project/pytest-freezegun/).
 Make a PR.
 6. Add a class for testing get_api_data and fix any bugs.
 Ensure that you use [pytest-mock](https://github.com/pytest-dev/pytest-mock).
 Make a PR.
+7. Add a function for testing get_the_maximum_value and fix any bugs.
+Make a PR.
+    1. Write down for yourself what the function is trying to do
+    2. Write down what data or examples that would convince you it is working
+    3. Turn those examples into tests